decatile/yac/README.md

-# NeLang - Simple Expression Interpreter
+# Yac - Simple Expression Interpreter

-NeLang is a lightweight expression-based language implemented in Rust, designed for simple arithmetic operations, variable assignments, and function definitions.
+Yac is a lightweight expression-based language implemented in Rust, designed for simple arithmetic operations, variable assignments, and function definitions.
 It offers a clean REPL interface for interactive calculations.

 ## Features